-Triplet superconductivity, an analog of triplet superfluidity in 3He, was first discovered in a heavy-fermion compound UPt3 more than ten years ago [26,27].
-Other triplet superconductors, Sr_2RuO_4 [28,29] and (TMTSF)2PF6 [30], were found recently.
-In these compounds, the triplet pairing can be reliably determined, e.g., by Knight shift experiments [31-33].
-It is, however, much harder to identify the symmetry of the order parameter.
-Apparently, in crystalline triplet superconductors the order parameter depends on the direction in momentum space, \mathbf{k} , in a more complicated way, than the well-known p-wave behavior of the superfluid phases of 3He.
-While numerous experimental and theoretical works investigate various thermodynamic and transport properties of UPt3 and Sr2RuO4, the precise order-parameter symmetry is still to be determined (see, e.g., [34-37], and references therein).
+Triplet superconductivity, an analog of triplet superfluidity in 3He, was first discovered in the heavy-fermion compound UPt3 more than ten years ago.^{26,27} Other triplet superconductors have been found recently: Sr2RuO4 (Refs.
+28, 29) and $(TMTSF)2PF_6$ (Ref.
+30).
+In these compounds, the triplet pairing can be reliably determined, e.g., by Knight shift experiments.^{31-33} It is, however, much harder to identify the symmetry of the order parameter.
+Apparently, in crystalline triplet superconductors the order parameter depends on the direction in momentum space, $\hat{\mathbf{k}}$, in a more complicated way than the well-known p-wave behavior of the superfluid phases of 3He.
+While numerous experimental and theoretical works have investigated various thermodynamic and transport properties of UPt3 and Sr_2RuO_4 , the precise orderparameter symmetry is still to be determined (see, e.g., Refs.
+34-37 and references therein).
 Symmetry considerations allow considerable freedom in the choice of irreducible representation and its basis.
-Therefore numerous authors (see, for example, [34-40]) consider different models (so-called scenarios) of superconductivity in UPt3 and Sr_2RuO_4 , based on possible representations of crystallographic point groups.
-Only the subsequent comparison of theoretical results with experimental data makes it possible to reach a conclusion about the symmetry of the order parameter.
+Therefore numerous authors (see, for example, Refs.
+34-40) consider different models (so-called scenarios) of superconductivity in UPt3 and Sr2RuO4, based on possible representations of crystallographic point groups.
+A conclusion as to the symmetry of the order parameter can be reached only after a comparison of the theoretical results with experimental data.

 Pairing symmetry in Sr_2RuO_4 .
-In experiment, Sr_2RuO_4 shows clear signs of triplet superconductivity below the critical temperature $T_c = 1.5$ K. The investigation of specific heat [41], penetration depth [42], thermal conductivity [43], and ultrasound absorption [44] shows a power-law temperature dependence, which is the evidence of the line nodes in the energy gap in the spectrum of excitations.
-The combination of these results with the Knight shift experiment [32] led to the conclusion that Sr_2RuO_4 is an unconventional superconductor with spin-triplet pairing.
-A layered perovskite material, Sr_2RuO_4 has a quasi-two-dimensional Fermi surface [45].
+In experiment, Sr_2RuO_4 shows clear signs of triplet superconductivity below the critical temperature $T_c = 1.5$ K. Investigation of the specific heat,41 penetration depth,42 thermal conductivity,43 and ultrasound absorption44 shows a power-law temperature dependence, which is evidence of line nodes in the energy gap in the spectrum of excitations.
+The combination of these results with the Knight shift experiment32 led to the conclusion that Sr_2RuO_4 is an unconventional superconductor with spintriplet pairing.
+A layered perovskite material, Sr_2RuO_4 has a quasi-two-dimensional Fermi surface.45

-The first candidate for the superconducting state in Sr_2RuO_4 was the "p-wave" model [45-47]
+The first candidate for the superconducting state in Sr_2RuO_4 was the "p-wave" model45-47